 MoneyGram Money Orders

-If you don’t have your money order number, you’ll need to pay an additional $40 for MoneyGram to dig up the information you need.
-You can also request these services in person with a MoneyGram agent to ensure that the process goes smoothly.
+If you don’t have your money order number, you may need to pay an additional fee and fill out a different form to dig up the information you need.
+You may also be able to request these services in person to ensure that the process goes smoothly.

 Western Union Money Orders

 Western Union’s process is similar to MoneyGram’s.
 Before filling out forms and paying fees, verify that the money order was cashed by calling 1-800-999-9660.